Union: the law of families and states

 It is necessary to know these facts, if we want to give an exact account of the evil which gnaws on present society and of the remedy to apply.

-This series will continue next month, on the subject: “Whence comes the prosperity of peoples and whence their decadence”.
+This series will continue next month with “Whence comes the prosperity of peoples and whence their decadence”.

 - Gen 1:28